chrisbarrett/elisp-namespaces/readme.md

 Due to internal name-mangling, you won't be able to use features like eldoc or `describe-function` on symbols defined by `defn`, `def` and `defmutable`.
 However, their fully-qualified exported forms work fine.

-The name mangling also introduces some calling indirection that makes debugging more complicated.
-If you need to do extended debugging, consider temporarily redefining your functions using `defun`.

 Elisp doesn't have reader macros, so there's not as much sugar as I'd like.